MultithreadCorner/Hydra/docs/fit_and_splot.rst

 Parameter estimation
 ====================

+The best Minuit description can be found on it's own user's manual :cite:`minuit` :

+	Minuit is conceived as a tool to find the minimum value of a multi-parameter function, usually called “FCN”, and analyze the shape of this function around the minimum.
+	The principal application is foreseen for statistical analysis, working on chi-square or log-likelihood functions, to compute the best-fit parameter values and uncertain- ties, including correlations between the parameters.
+It is especially suited to handle difficult problems, including those which may require guidance in order to find the correct solution.

+	-- Minuit User's Guide, Fred James and Matthias Winkler, June 16, 2004 -  CERN, Geneva.

-Hydra implements an interface to [Minuit2]_ that parallelizes the FCN calculation.
+Hydra implements an interface to Minuit2 that parallelizes the FCN calculation.
 This dramatically accelerates the calculations over large data-sets.
 Hydra normalizes the pdfs on-the-fly using analytical or numerical integration algorithms provided by the framework and handles data using iterators.

-Hydra also provides an implementation of [SPlot]_ as very popular technique for statistical unfolding of data distributions.
+Hydra also provides an implementation of SPlot :cite:`splot`, a very popular technique for statistical unfolding of data distributions.

 Defining PDFs